 Manaslu Circuit trek

-During the entire trek, you’ll get a chance to know the lifestyle of the Himalayan people who are not much in the touch with the rest of the world.
-The region is mostly inhabited by the traditional Sherpa and Tamang people.
+During the entire trek, you’ll get a chance to know the lifestyle of the Himalayan people who are not much in touch with the rest of the world.
+The region is mostly inhabited by traditional Sherpa and Tamang people.

-The eye-catching astonishing mountain views are the special highlights of this trek.
+The eye-catching, astonishing mountain views are the special highlights of this trek.

 You’ll be rewarded with the most beautiful views of Mt.
-Manaslu, Himchuli, Ganesh Himal and many other snow-capped mountains.
+Manaslu, Himchuli, Ganesh Himal, and many other snow-capped mountains.

 Trekking in Nepal in August